metno/emep-ctm/Subrun.rst

 which may be changed to allow more or less influence of this variable.

-``ROADDUST`` includes dust produced by road traffic based on input files broadly covering the EMEP modelling domain.
+``ROADDUST`` includes dust produced by road traffic based on input files broadly covering the EMEP modelling domain (see Input section).
+However, this input is now deprecated and both the Generic and EMEP domain setups set this flag to False.

 ``Vertical_levelsFile`` controls the number of verticl levels, with the Generic domain setting employing 19 vertical levels rather than 20 for the EMEP domain.
 For regions outside